yixuanh/PXStools/README.md

 # 3976   MALE  66    1.470289  CATEGORY_2  0.012189827  0.0047791377  0.003133365  0.0117178749 -0.01354368 -0.017855771      G      C   102  93.11601
 # 4364 FEMALE  48   16.530377  CATEGORY_1 -0.036801092 -0.0207197737 -0.011525390  0.0050126760 -0.01347574 -0.001232650      D      C    79  77.92055
 ```
-Get the change in prediction between a model with just baseline covariates versus with the addition of PXS
+Get the change in R2 between a model with just baseline covariates versus with the addition of PXS
 ```R
 varsA=COV
 varsB=c(COV,'PXS')